pprp/Awesome-LLM-Prune/README.md

   - Pub: ICLR24
   - Summary: This paper focuses on structured pruning by removing rows and columns of a matrix to reduce parameters.
 However, this idea is similar to LLM-Pruner but weaker.
 The organization of this paper is somewhat peculiar: it dedicates two and a half pages to related works (too long).
 Additionally, in Table 1, SliceGPT (<30% sparsity) mainly compares its performance with SparseGPT under 2:4 structure pruning settings (50% sparsity), which is not quite fair.
 Please correct me if I am wrong.

--APT: Adaptive Pruning and Tuning Pretrained Language Models for Efficient Training and Inference
+- APT: Adaptive Pruning and Tuning Pretrained Language Models for Efficient Training and Inference
     - Label: <img src=https://img.shields.io/badge/structured-blue.svg ><img src=https://img.shields.io/badge/Parameter_efficient_finetuning-lightgreen.svg >
     - Author: Bowen Zhao, Hannaneh Hajishirzi, Qingqing Cao
     - Link: https://arxiv.org/abs/2401.12200